horsepurve/iVoro/README.md

   <img src="./img/iVoro-fig1.PNG" width="450">
 </p>

+**A**.
+Establish Voronoi Diagram based on base model.
+**B**.
+Insertion of a new class as a new Voronoi cell enables the minimal intervention to the overall structure.
+**C**.
+Divide-and-conquer (a classical algorithm for Voronoi construction) efficiently introduce a batch of new classes into the system.

 ### Results
 The results of MNIST in 2D space below clearly showed different space subdivision results from conventional fine-tuning, PASS, and different variants of iVoro.
 <p align="center">